 The Verification Process

-Thirty percent of all students who complete a FAFSA are randomly selected by the Department of Education to complete a process called verification, which is used to validate the information completed on your FAFSA.
+Students who complete a FAFSA can be randomly selected by the Department of Education to complete a process called verification, which is used to validate the information completed on your FAFSA.
 You will receive notification via your Student Aid Report (SAR) as well as on your financial aid package if you have been selected for this process.
 Students who were not selected for this process do not need to submit the information below.

 Since this process could impact the amounts of aid awarded, the Office of Financial Aid suggests submitting this information as soon as you decide to attend Immaculata University.

 In addition to aid offered by Immaculata University and the state and federal governments, many organizations offer excellent scholarships, grants, and other forms of financial assistance.
 Students interested in researching free outside scholarship opportunities can do so at www.fastweb.com or www.educationplanner.org.